ehsanmim/ehsanmim/README.md

 ### Hi 👋
 - 😄 I am just a simple developer.
-- 🌱 I’m currently learning react, laravel, and inertiajs.
+- 🌱 I’m currently learning React, Laravel, and Inertia.js.

 <!--
 **ehsanmim/ehsanmim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.